sstadick/perbase/README.md

     -z, --zero-base    Output positions as 0-based instead of 1-based

 OPTIONS:
-    -B, --bcf-file <bcf-file>              A BCF/VCF file containing positions of interest.
+    -B, --bcf-file <bcf-file>
+            A BCF/VCF file containing positions of interest.
 If specified, only bases from the given positions will be reported on.
 Note that it may be more efficient to calculate depth over regions if your positions are clustered tightly together
-    -b, --bed-file <bed-file>              A BED file containing regions of interest.
+    -b, --bed-file <bed-file>
+            A BED file containing regions of interest.
 If specified, only bases from the given regions will be reported on
+    -C, --channel-size-modifier <channel-size-modifier>
+            The fraction of a gigabyte to allocate per thread for message passing, can be greater than 1.0 [default:
+            0.001]
-    -c, --chunksize <chunksize>            The ideal number of basepairs each worker receives.
-Total bp in memory at one time is (threads - 2) * chunksize -F, --exclude-flags <exclude-flags>    SAM flags to exclude, recommended 3848 [default: 0] -f, --include-flags <include-flags>    SAM flags to include [default: 0] -q, --min-mapq <min-mapq>              Minimum MAPQ for a read to count toward depth [default: 0] -o, --output <output>                  Output path, defaults to stdout -r, --ref-fasta <ref-fasta>            Indexed reference fasta, set if using CRAM -t, --threads <threads>                The number of threads to use [default: 16]
+    -c, --chunksize <chunksize>
+            The ideal number of basepairs each worker receives.
+Total bp in memory at one time is (threads - 2) * chunksize [default: 1000000]
+    -F, --exclude-flags <exclude-flags>                    SAM flags to exclude, recommended 3848 [default: 0] -f, --include-flags <include-flags>                    SAM flags to include [default: 0] -q, --min-mapq <min-mapq>                              Minimum MAPQ for a read to count toward depth [default: 0] -o, --output <output>                                  Output path, defaults to stdout -r, --ref-fasta <ref-fasta>                            Indexed reference fasta, set if using CRAM -t, --threads <threads>                                The number of threads to use [default: 32]

 ARGS:
     <reads>    Input indexed BAM/CRAM to analyze
-e
 ```

 ## merge-adjacent